-The messaging tool has a built-in translator, as well as a feature to correct the other person’s text.
+The messaging tool has a built-in translator and a feature to correct the other person’s text.
 Thus, it is possible to learn from mistakes while talking.
 If they are already friends in the app, they can choose to make voice or video calls.

-With Lingbe, you can talk to people all over the world with free voice calls.
+With Lingbe, you can talk to people worldwide with free voice calls.
 The idea is for users to be able to practice English, Spanish, French or Italian by randomly chatting with native speakers of those languages.

 After the call, you can inform if you liked the chat by giving alike.
 If it’s reciprocal, the two become friends and can talk whenever they want, either by voice, text, or video call.

-It is also possible to participate in audio chats and interact with users in a kind of forum.
+Participating in audio chats and interacting with users in a forum is also possible.
 When helping others, you receive lingos, the in-app currency, which gives you credit for making phone calls and in-app purchases.

-HiNative has a slightly different proposition from those that have appeared on our list so far.
-The application is a kind of forum, where you can ask and answer questions both about the language and about the culture and country of the participants.
+HiNative has a slightly different proposition from those on our list so far.
+The application is a kind of forum where you can ask and answer questions about the participants’ language, culture, and country.

 You can ask how you say something or what it means, ask for help with pronunciation, ask for movie and book tips in the language, and whatever else you want.
 To help, you can record audio (only 10 seconds in the free version) and include photos.

 Slowly, in English, means slowly, and the name of the app has everything to do with what it proposes.
-The idea is for people around the world to get to know each other in an old-fashioned way, by exchanging virtual postcards.
+The idea is for people worldwide to get to know each other in an old-fashioned way, by exchanging virtual postcards.
 Shipping time depends on the physical distance between sender and issuer and can take from hours to two days.

 The app is dedicated to those who want to exchange meaningful and less ephemeral messages.
 You don’t need to identify yourself, just create a username and an avatar.
 If the friendship flows and, later, they want to get to know each other, it is up to the users to make that decision.

 Another option for those who like old ways of communication.
 On Bottled, users write a message, put it in a bottle, and throw it overboard.
-The text will reach only one person, who, if he likes what is written, can save it and start a chat conversation.
+The text will reach only one person, who can save it if he likes what is written and start a chat conversation.